 - Colors and shapes: The child can understand and recognize a few colors and shapes.

+It may not always be necessary for the child to have the aforementioned skills.
 When children develop emotional, physical, and cognitive skills, they are more likely to participate in school activities with enthusiasm.

 Some kindergartens provide a homely environment to children, where they learn and explore by doing various activities.
 Other kindergartens follow formal programs that mark the beginning of a formal education system.